brandur/org/fragments/aws-static-hosting.md

-So with S3 you can have index documents but no HTTPS, and with CloudFront you can have HTTPS but no index documents; not the end of the world (determined customers can give up the pretty URIs), but a sad state of affairs nonetheless for a product that's ostensibly mature.
+So with S3 you can have index documents but no HTTPS, and with CloudFront you can have HTTPS but no index documents; not the end of the world (determined customers can give up the pretty URIs), but a sad state of affairs nonetheless for a product that's ostensibly in a mature state.

 [cloudfront-root]: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DefaultRootObject.html
 [s3-endpoints]: https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html